Treat Varicose Veins with Medicinal Infusions

 Hazel is known for its delicious nuts.
-However, its leaves are rich in tannins and flavonoids, two really beneficial compounds for treating and preventing varicose veins.
+However, what you probably didn’t know, is that its leaves are rich in tannins and flavonoids, two really beneficial compounds for treating and preventing varicose veins.

-This infusion is highly recommended as its prevents fluid retention, reduces cholesterol, improves anemia and fights osteoporosis.
+This infusion is highly recommended as it prevents fluid retention, reduces cholesterol, improves anemia and fights osteoporosis.
 In addition, it reduces stress and improves the function of the intestines.

-Red grapevines are known for their delicious fruits with multiple properties, while their leaves tone the veins and treat tired legs.
+Red grapevines are known for their delicious fruits with multiple properties.
+Most importantly, the leaves tone the veins and treat tired legs.
 The vine, which is rich in vitamins and tannins, improves capillary resistance and fights venous insufficiency.

-Treatment with infusions will be much more effective if accompanied with the following good habits:
+Treatment with infusions will be much more effective if accompanied by the following good habits: